 The government claims it will not take steps that could affect the confidence and commitment of our people serving there or their families supporting them at home, it will deliver on this claim by reducing an Army already at breaking point and busting various harmony guidelines by 7,000 personnel.

-Neat trick that one.
+A neat trick that one.

-Still, remember that overseas development aid is worth ring fencing.
+Still, remember that overseas development aid is worth ring-fencing.

 And Defence must, like other parts of government, contribute to reducing the deficit in order to restore the economy